MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-21-setjmp-plus-longjmp-equals-goto-but-awesome.md

 If grug had been written in C++ throwing an exception here would have addressed both of these issues, but I don't want the baggage that C++ brings in several aspects.

-I love Zig's elegant [error union type](https://ziglang.org/documentation/master/#Error-Union-Type) that compared to C++ forces the programmer to mark which functions can and can't throw, and forces the programmer to call such functions with the `try` keyword.
+I love Zig's elegant [error union type](https://ziglang.org/documentation/master/#Error-Union-Type) that compared to C++ forces the programmer to mark which functions can throw, and forces the programmer to call such functions with the `try` keyword.
 The only reason I didn't write grug in Zig is because I don't want to scare people away by having the code be in a language they don't know or aren't comfortable editing.
 Way more people know C than Zig right now, unfortunately.
 (And yes, I know I am contributing to the problem by not writing it in Zig, sue me!)

 # My initial solution